-The efficacy of the different treatment during three applications were found difference in Pomegranate yield per plant during 2018-19 is presented in Table-1.
+The efficacy of the different treatments during three applications were found a difference in Pomegranate yield per plant during 2018-19 is presented in Table-1.

-Application of Indofil M-45, the @ 4.0 ml/liter recorded higher pomegranate fruit yield of 4.18 tons/ha and this treatment remained statistically superior over all the treatment.
-Propineb 70% WP @ 3g/liter which has given yield of 3.58 tons/ha and Indofil M-45 @ 3 ml/liter recorded fruit yield of 3.38 tons/ha where these two treatments were on par with each other.
-These were followed by application of Indofil M-45 2ml/liter (3.19 tons/ha).
+Application of Indofil M-45, the at 4.0 ml/liter recorded higher pomegranate fruit yield of 4.18 tons/ha and this treatment remained statistically superior over all the treatment.
+Propineb 70% WP at 3g/liter which has given yield of 3.58 tons/ha and Indofil M-45 at 3 ml/liter recorded fruit yield of 3.38 tons/ha where these two treatments were on par with each other.
+These were followed by the application of Indofil M-45 2ml/liter (3.19 tons/ha).
 However, lowest yield was recorded in the untreated check (2.32 tons/ha).

-The efficacy of the different treatment during three applications were found difference in Pomegranate yield per plant during 2019-20 is presented in Table-2.
+The efficacy of the different treatments during three applications were found a difference in Pomegranate yield per plant during 2019-20 is presented in Table-2.

-Application of Indofil M-45, the @ 4.0 gm/liter recorded higher pomegranate fruit yield of 3.59 tons/ha and was on par with Propineb 70% WP @ 3gm/liter which has given yield of 3.08 tons/ha.
-Both the treatments remained statistically superior over all the treatment.
-These were followed by application of Indofil M-45 @ 3 gm/liter and 2 gm/liter (2.97 tons/ha and 2.52 tons/ha).
+Application of Indofil M-45, at 4.0 gm/liter recorded higher pomegranate fruit yield of 3.59 tons/ha and was on par with Propineb 70% WP at 3gm/liter which has given yield of 3.08 tons/ha.
+Both the treatments remained statistically superior over all the treatments.
+These were followed by the application of Indofil M-45 at 3 gm/liter and 2 gm/liter (2.97 tons/ha and 2.52 tons/ha).
 However, lowest yield was recorded in the untreated check (2.13 tons/ha).